tearexJS/ICT2-project/README.md

 ## MagickShell
 MagickShell is something like a reverse shell which communicates with the web app through HTTP POST and GET utilizing some of the exploits.
 Magick shell can be run from the terminal as follows `pipenv run python magick_shell.py`.
+## Web app
+Simple web app utilizing the ImageMagick lib to convert images to png format.
+The web app can be run as following `npm run docker:dev`
+## Installation
+For successful installation check **Project dependencies**.
+### Web app
+To successfuly make the web app work you have to run the following commands:
+- `npm install` in the `ICT2-project/magick-app` folder
+- `npm run docker:dev-build`
+### MagickShell
+To make the **MagickShell** work you have to run the following commands
-The programs dependencies are all included in the Pipfile.
+- `pipenv install` in the `ICT2-project/magick-shell` folder The programs dependencies are all included in the Pipfile.
 Dependencies can be installed by running the command `pipenv shell` and then `pipenv install`.
 ## Project dependencies
 - Docker